eBay/skin/.github/ISSUE_TEMPLATE/new-feature-request.md

 - [ ] Successful design review with Design System Team.
 - [ ] Supports dark mode.
 - [ ] Supports responsive design.
-- [ ] Tokens have been provided (or already exist)
+- [ ] Tokens have been provided (or already exist).
-- [ ] Passed accessibility review
+- [ ] Successful accessibility review with Core A11Y Team.
-- [ ] Successful frontend review with eBayUI Team
+- [ ] Successful frontend review with eBayUI Team.

+Note: A "successful review" means those teams give their blessing for it to proceed to engineering.